Removable Online Knapsack and Advice: Introduction

-This model is arguably a more natural way to translate the knapsack problem into the online setting than the more well-examined variant without removability.
-In most cases, it will not be hard to discard items at regular intervals, only the chance of obtaining specific objects is subject to special circumstances.
-For a practical example, consider a storage room in which you can store all kind of objects that you come across over time.
+This model is arguably just as natural a way to translate the knapsack problem into the online setting as the more well-examined variant without removability.
+In many cases, it will not be hard to discard items at regular intervals, only the chance of obtaining specific objects is subject to special circumstances.
+For a practical example, consider a storage room in which you can store all kinds of objects that you come across over time.
 In the beginning you can just keep collecting everything, but by doing so you inevitably run out of space before too long.
 Then you will have to start disposing of some of your possessions to make room for new, potentially more interesting acquisitions.
 Your goal is to end up with a selection of just the most meaningful and useful items that you could have.
-This paper analyzes \RemKnap's advice complexity.
+This paper analyzes the advice complexity of both the proportional and general removable knapsack problem.
 It is telling you how much information about upcoming opportunities you need to ensure an outcome that is either optimal or off by at most a given factor.